Oligopoly Collusion And Game Theory

 • “Everyday low prices” tactics

-But often, this turns into a race to the bottom - so firms look elsewhere…
+But often price tactics turn into a race to the bottom - so firms look elsewhere…

 This is where oligopolies shine - in product features, branding, and marketing genius.